 Friedman engaged in the experimental aspects of music from an early age, using toys and household items in a “primitive” pursuit to create music.
 A drummer in various projects throughout the nineteen eighties, his focus, like so many of his peers, shifted towards electronic processes during a time when musical machines were commonplace and allowed musicians to start exploring music outside of the limits of natural and institutional human impulses.
 Through several solo projects and collaborations, Burnt Friedman created music throughout the nineteen nineties, with his largest contribution coming via his Nonplace Urban Field project in which he first established the idea of music with origins from- and designs on a non-place.
 Nonplace is music that lives outside culture, identity and music politics as a form of artistic expression that moves “beyond a culturally determined reality”.
 Jaeger, Oslo 2017

-In the early 2000’s Friedman established this idea as a concept for his label, Nonplace and embarked on the defining solo project of his career as Burnt Friedman.
+In the early 2000’s Friedman & Oke Göttlich established the label, Nonplace and Friedman embarked on the defining solo project of his career as Burnt Friedman.
 It’s as Burnt Friedman he joined forces with Jaki Liebezeit, the legendary drummer for the penultimate avant-garde rock group CAN for five albums as the Secret Rhythms series before Liebezeit’s untimely passing in 2017.
-Using a universal numbering system rather than track titles, the music was laid bare with little by the way of subjective influence from the artist informing the listening experience.
-The music is free thus to exist in its nonplace, not even bound by the identity of the artists involved.

 Friedman’s live-and-studio project with Jaki Liebezeit, must be viewed as intermediate phases in an on-going process.
 They are not finalized, completed pieces that permit no further alteration, nor do they correspond to the idea of an original with unmistakable identity.
 On the contrary: permutability is their salient feature, and they are built according to a plan that follows natural laws.